paulayu0908/6410_Assignment02/README.md

 Step 2 - Give executive permission to run script

 chmod +x /path/to/DNA-SeqV1.5.sh

 Step 3 - Run script

-/path/to/DNA-SeqV1.5.sh
+(if not in the dierctory having the pipeline)
+./path/to/DNA-SeqV1.5.sh

-./DNA-SeqV1.5.sh (if already in directory)
+(if already in directory)
+./DNA-SeqV1.5.sh